Certain overseas people can apply for OIO consent to buy one New Zealand home and live in it.

 These conditions will cease to apply if you become a New Zealand citizen or become ordinarily resident in New Zealand.

-Residential land statement
+Residential and otherwise sensitive land

 When you are ready to buy a home, your lawyer will ask you to complete a Residential Land Statement to say whether you are eligible to buy.
 They will help you do this.
 It is important that you talk to your lawyer before you sign a sale and purchase agreement.
 If you need consent, but sign an agreement without it, you may face significant penalties.

 Alternatively, you can make the agreement conditional on the consent of the Overseas Investment Office or get pre-approval before you find a property to buy.